Editor’s Note: This post has been updated with new links and content. ?

 As part of your Google Ads optimization, you should be evaluating search term reports as frequently as humanly possible, but you can very quickly get lost if you dig too deep.
 I recommend at least a light evaluation of search term reports on a weekly basis to harvest high level negatives.

 Set a threshold for yourself to make sure you’re spending time efficiently.
 Depending on the account size, I generally won’t worry too much about anything with a few clicks or less.

 Better yet, use an automated tool like Karooya to identify gaps for you.

 If you do find negative keywords, you can add at the ad group or campaign level.

-Ad Test Review: You’re running ad tests, right?
+You’re running ad tests, right?
+Right?
 Ok, good.

-As part of your AdWords optimization, you should review at least weekly to make sure the tests are trending in the right direction.
-While you’re unlikely to have any data with statistical significance at the one week point, you’ll be able to identify how things are going and how long you have to make a decision.
+Your Google Ads optimization should include weekly reviews (at least) of your tests to check trends and performance.
+While you’re unlikely to have any statistically significant data at the one-week point, you’ll be able to preview how things are going and how long you have to make a decision.